I am asked all the time…What is yoga?

 For me, yoga is a daily presence in Self, as much as it is in Community.

 It is breath.
 It is awareness.
 It is stillness.
 It is discipline.
 It is the ability to nurture myself so that I may teach and serve others with honor and compassion.
 I’ve always loved Vinyasa Yoga, but I now equally share this love with Chair Yoga, Meditation, and the Restorative practices.
-The healing properties of yoga are endless, and my style of teaching is to embrace the healing benefits of yoga and teach for any body type, age, disability, and variations of immobility.
-I look forward to my continued growth and I embrace the not-knowing of shapes that are yet to come.
+The benefits and transformations of yoga are endless, and my style of teaching is to embrace all of what yoga has to offer, to teach for any body type, age, disability, and variations of immobility.
+I love the benefits of slow practices that foster transformation within all layers of the human and energetic being.